-A. Kindergarten F.S.
-1003.21(2)

-- 1. Students must be five years of age on or before September 1 of the school year.
+- A. Kindergarten[FS 1003.21(2)] - 1.
+Students must be five years of age on or before September 1 of the school year.
 Parents/guardians must have documentation of the following: - a.
-Evidence of child's date of birth - b.
-Evidence that the parent/guardian are legal residents of the school's attendance area OR have district-approved registration through School Choice procedures - c.
-Evidence of immunization - d.
-Evidence of a medical examination completed within the last twelve months.

-B. First Grade F.S.
-1003.21(2 b)

-- 1. Prior to placement in first grade, students are required to: - a.
-Be six years of age on or before September 1 of the school year, AND - b.
-Have successfully completed a public school kindergarten program, OR - c.
-Have satisfactorily completed a non-public kindergarten program and provide evidence such as a report card or letter by the administrator of the school, certifying satisfactory completion of a kindergarten program.

-C. Transfers from Out-of-State or Out-of-Country Schools

-- 1. Students who transfer from an out-of-state or out-of-country school must meet age requirements for admission to Florida public schools.
+Evidence of child's date of birth. - b.
+Evidence that the parent/guardian are legal residents of the school's attendance area or have district-approved registration through School Choice procedures. - c.
+Evidence of immunizations. - d.
+Evidence of a medical examination completed within the last twelve months. - B. First Grade [FS 1003.21(2)(b)] - 1.
+Prior to placement in first grade, students are required to: - a.
+Be six years of age on or before September 1 of the school year, and - b.
+Have successfully completed a public school kindergarten program, or - c.
+Have satisfactorily completed a non-public kindergarten program and provide evidence such as a report card or letter by the administrator of the school, certifying satisfactory completion of a kindergarten program. - C. Transfers from Out-of-State or Out-of-Country Schools - 1.
+Students who transfer from an out-of-state or out-of-country school must meet age requirements for admission to Florida public schools.
 The grade placement shall be age appropriate for English Language Learner (ELL)/ Limited English Proficient (LEP) students. - 2.
-Students who transfer from an out-of state school/country who met the age requirements in that state/country, may be admitted if parent/guardians provide documentation of: - a. status as legal residents of that state/country at the time of their child's enrollment - b. child's date of birth - c. immunization - d. a medical examination completed within the last twelve months e. an official transcript or letter from school authorities which shows a record of attendance, academic information, and grade placement of the student
+Students who transfer from an out-of state school/country who met the age requirements in that state/country, may be admitted if parent/guardians provide documentation of: - a.
+Status as legal residents of that state/country at the time of their child's enrollment. - b.
+Child's date of birth. - c.
+Immunization. - d.
+A medical examination completed within the last twelve months. - e.
+An official transcript or letter from school authorities which shows a record of attendance, academic information, and grade placement of the student.